parsiya/borrowedtime/README.md

 * `Workspace` points to the root of your workspace.
 * `ProjectName` is the name of the directory.

+Note the children's path is relative to their parent.
+The tool is not looking for full paths for children.

 ``` json
 {
     "path": "{{ .Workspace }}/{{ .ProjectName }}",